hazelcast/hazelcast-aws/README.md

 ## Understanding AWS Discovery Strategy

-Hazelcast member starts by fetching a list of all instances (accessible by the user) filtered by region, security group, and instance tag key/value.
+On EC2, Hazelcast members start by fetching a list of all instances (accessible by the user) filtered by region, security group, and instance tag key/value.
 Then, each instance is checked one-by-one with its IP and each of the ports defined in the `hz-port` property.
 When a member is discovered under IP:PORT, then it joins the cluster.

 If users want to create multiple Hazelcast clusters in one region, then they need to manually tag the instances.

+On ECS, the process is similar.
+Hazelcast members start by fetching a list of all accessible tasks.
+Then, each container is checked one-by-one with its IP and each of the ports defined in the hz-port property.
+When a member is discovered under IP:PORT, then it joins the cluster.

 ## Configuration